 A 39-year-old member asked:

-Difference between OCD and paranoid delusions?
+Difference between ocd and paranoid delusions?

-1 doctor answer
+1 doctor answer • 5 doctors weighed in

 Anxiety v. psychosis: Ocd has two major components: intrusive and inappropriate thoughts (not worries about real-life problems), and repetitive behaviors aimed at preventing or reducing distress.
 With ocd, people recognize that the thoughts are creations of their own anxious minds.
 With paranoid delusions, people have fixed beliefs that they believe are actually true in the real world--even though they are false.

 Last updated May 27, 2018

 Connect with a U.S. board-certified doctor by text or video anytime, anywhere.

 Content on HealthTap (including answers) should not be used for medical advice, diagnosis, or treatment, and interactions on HealthTap do not create a doctor-patient relationship.
 Never disregard or delay professional medical advice in person because of anything on HealthTap.
 Call your doctor or 911 if you think you may have a medical emergency.